 It’s Easter break!
-Classes are over, you’ve submitted your final assignment, and you can finally collapse into a pile of utter exhaustion.
+Classes are over, it’s been a long semester and you can finally collapse into a pile of utter exhaustion.

 Amongst this relief, you enter your kitchen and pick your way through the ceiling-high stack of greasy pans.
 After scraping some month-old crust off a plate, you prepare an extra salty microwave dinner and traipse into your bedroom.
 You toss the pile of dirty laundry off your bed and plop down to turn on Netflix.
 Your phone buzzes.
 It’s that acquaintance-sort-of-friend you met in chemistry last semester.
 He wants to go out this weekend.
 “I don’t even like him,” you think.
 Not to mention that you don’t have the money for it anyway.
 You sigh.
 A puff of dust cascades across the room, fuelled by your tired breath.